-Enjoying living history in Oswestry and The Borderlands is an increasingly popular attraction for visitors.
+Living history events in Oswestry and The Borderlands are an increasingly popular attraction for visitors.
 The people and places around Oswestry have not only created a fascinating mix of places to visit and things to do but also this area’s past a chance to come to life again.

 You could be walking in the (very high) footsteps of the Engineer Thomas Telford who was Engineer of The Ellesmere canal company in 1793 and who began his ‘stream in the sky’ in 1795.
 Just spending time at Pontcysyllte and Chirk aqueducts will make you aware of how enormous the engineering feats were for their time.